Frequently Asked Questions

 What happens at a meeting?

-We have a speaker or activity for the first half of the evening.
-Then we break for a drink and a slice of cake or biscuit, provided by our members on the cake rota.
-There is a gluten free alternative.
+We usually have a speaker or activity for the first half of the meeting.
+Then we break for a drink and a slice of cake, some fruit or something savoury provided by our members on the snack rota.
+If we know what your dietary requirements are, we'll cater for them.

-After the break we have the business portion of our meeting, it normally lasts about half an hour.
-This is when the WI gets together and talks about any forthcoming events, dates for the diary, ideas for future meetings and anything else that the members want to discuss.
+After the break we go through the business for about half an hour.
+This is when the WI gets together and talks about any forthcoming events, fundraising activities, outings, dates for the diary, ideas for future meetings and anything else that the members want to discuss.
 Swallowtail WI is organised by a committee but it’s run by and for the members.

 How do I join?